 Most Americans love to eat out!
 Many of us eat out, often at fast food establishments, a few times a week.

 The American Dietetic Association (eatright.org) is a good source of information on how to eat healthy when you eat out.
-Here are a few of their suggestions:
+Here are their suggestions:

 - If you are going to begin the day by eating out, build a better breakfast sandwich by replacing sausage or bacon with Canadian ham or regular ham and have it on whole grain toast, or bagel or English Muffin.